Will current price volatility hamper DraftKings Inc. (DKNG) future potential?

 DraftKings Inc. (NASDAQ:DKNG) trade information

-Sporting 0.9% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 27 when the DKNG stock price touched $40.69- or saw a rise of 12.21%.
-Year-to-date, DraftKings Inc. shares have moved 233.83%, while the 5-day performance has seen it change -10%.
-Over the past 30 days, the shares of DraftKings Inc. (NASDAQ:DKNG) have changed -43.99%.
-Short interest in the company has seen 19.92 Million shares shorted with days to cover at 0.82.
+Despite being -2.05% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 09 when the DKNG stock price touched $44.49- or saw a rise of 10.61%.
+Year-to-date, DraftKings Inc. shares have moved 271.68%, while the 5-day performance has seen it change 6.14%.
+Over the past 30 days, the shares of DraftKings Inc. (NASDAQ:DKNG) have changed -18.54%.
+Short interest in the company has seen 19.92 Million shares shorted with days to cover at 0.78.

 DraftKings Inc. (DKNG) estimates and forecasts